hyperglyph/hyperglyph/README.rst

 internals
 ---------

-glyph on the server end has three major parts - a router, a handler, and a resource.
+glyph on the server end has four  major parts - a router, a mapper, a handler, and a resource.

+router - looks at url prefix, finds a resource class to use mapper - associated with a class, it creates an instance to use handler - given an instance, handles mapping the deserialization and serialization of the request resource - the bit that actually services the request